jfzhuang/jfzhuang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🤵🏻 About me
-I work at Shantou University as a lecturer, leading a computer vision research group.
+I joined Shantou University as a lecturer in Sept.
+2022, leading a computer vision research group.
 If you are seeking any form of academic cooperation, please feel free to email me at jfzhuang@stu.edu.cn.

-I graduated from University of Science and Technology of China (USTC) with a bachelor degree and a doctoral degree, advised by [Zilei Wang](http://vim.ustc.edu.cn/) (王子磊).
+I received the B.Eng. degree and PhD degree from University of Science and Technology of China (USTC) advised by [Prof. Zilei Wang](http://vim.ustc.edu.cn/) (王子磊).

-My research interest includes video analysis and computer vision for UAVs, medical and industrial applications.
-I have published 10+ papers at the top international AI conferences such as CVPR, ICCV, ECCV, AAAI.
+My research interests include video analysis and computer vision for UAVs, medical and industrial applications.

 # 🔥 News
 - *2024.02*: &nbsp;🎉🎉 1 paper is accepted by CVPR 2024